tapjs/tapjs/docs/src/content/docs/api/asserts/index.md

 # Asserts

-The `Test` object has a collection of assertion methods, many of which are given several synonyms for compatibility with other test runners and the vagaries of human expectations and spelling.
-When a synonym is multi-word in `camelCase` the corresponding lower case and `snake_case` versions are also created as synonyms.
+The `Test` object has a collection of assertion methods.

 All assertion methods take optional `message` and `extra` arguments as the last two params.
 The `message` is the name of the test.
 The